BesherTaye/FNO-AllenCahnPDE/README.md

 ```

 As we can see, FNO1d outperforms both FNO2_1d and CNNModel across all metrics.
 It achieves the lowest error, highest R² score, and best overall predictive performance.
 Moreover, adding more Fourier layers in FNO2_1d did not lead to improvements, as its error metrics are slightly worse than FNO1d.

-CNNModel performs significantly worse than both FNO models, despite having the highest number of parameters.
+The CNN model performs significantly worse than both FNO models, despite having the highest number of parameters.